- Master of Social Work: Smith College, Northampton, MA. (2011)

 - School for International Training: Fortelaza, Brazil (1999)

-- Acceptance & Commitment Therapy (ACT); Dialectical Behavioral Therapy (DBT); Motivational Interviewing; Seeking Safety; Substance Abuse Counseling; Narrative Therapy; Thinking for a Change (T4C), and Attachment, Affect Regulation and Competency (ARC)
+- Acceptance & Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, Cognitive Processing Therapy (CPT), Seeking Safety, Substance Abuse Counseling, Narrative Therapy, Thinking for a Change (T4C), and Attachment, Affect Regulation and Competency (ARC)

 - Licensed Independent Clinical Social Worker (LICSW) #119216